dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsDeveloperGuide.md

 > [!TIP] It's sometimes helpful to wait until you've finished your QA before you post any comments, as you may want to go back and edit comments as you complete further QA.
 To do this, When you write a comment click 'start a review' or 'add to review'.
-This will save the comment and When submit your review (more on that below) all comments will be posted.
+This will save the comment and when submit your review (more on that below) all comments will be posted.

 8.	**Analyst:** When you have completed your QA, finish your review.
 To do this,